The Last Empire

 combat Space

-In the level I had the ambition to design different styles of engaging combat.
+In the level my ambition is to design different styles of engaging combat.
 The design allows the player to be more stealthy in some situations and take out one enemy at a time.
 But also in the same space just go head-on if that is more the players play style.

 In the older version of the level, the enemies had simpler patrol paths and stopped in one place.
 This created a problem for players that wanted to have options in play style.
 To fix this and allow for more stealthy play styles I gave the enemies longer patrols that allow the player to move around the space more.